 Do We Need To Vaccinate Our Dogs Yearly?

-A yearly dog vaccination and health examination has been the norm for dog parents for as long as I can remember.
-Many people are now starting to question the need for this yearly c5 vaccination.
+A yearly dog vaccination and health examination have been the norm for dog parents for as long as most of us can remember.

 The answer as to whether your dog needs a yearly vaccination isn’t quite so simple…it depends.